The 2021 Haiku Contest Announced!

-Invite your best Nature Haikus by Feb.
-8th, 2019
+Invite your best Nature Haiku by 19 April 2021

-The Haiku entries should be ready for display in the exhibit Room.
-Use either 11 x 17 or 8.5 x 11 paper and feel free to include your own Nature art to illustrate the Haiku.
-Selected entries will be displayed in the exhibit hall during the 2019 Asian Celebration Weekend (Feb.
-16th – 17th).
-All entries will also be considered for publication in Skipping Stones magazine.
+The Haiku (and Tanka) entries should be ready for display in the Asian Celebration exhibit.
+Use either 11 x 17 or 8.5 x 11 paper and feel free to include your own Nature art to illustrate the Haiku and/or Tanka.
+Chosen entries will be displayed in an exhibit during the 2021 Asian Celebration to be held in the month of May 2021 in downtown Eugene.
+May is celebrated as the Asian American and Pacific Islander Heritage Month.
+All entries will also be considered for publication in Skipping Stones’ website.

-* It consists of three lines.
+* Haiku consists of three lines.
 The first line and third line both have five syllables and the middle line has seven (But we will not be very strict).

 * Haiku appeals to the senses (sight, sound, smell, taste, touch) and touch the heart.